Venice United Methodist Church: History

 The Church was founded in 1913, as the First Methodist Church of Venice.

 Location

 The campus is located on the southeast corner of Victoria Ave. and Lincoln Blvd., just one block north of Venice Blvd.
-The church is adjacent to the Venice Center for Peace with Justice and the Arts (VCPJA, the bright yellow building).
+The church is adjacent to the Venice Center for Peace with Justice and the Arts.

-It is accessible by the Santa Monica #2 Big Blue Bus, and the Los Angeles MTA.

 Services

 Venice United Methodist church celebrates worship on Sundays at 10:30 a.m.
 Services are between 60 and 75 minutes long.
 Following the service, everyone is invited to share a bit of refreshment during our “hospitality” time in the parlor, before they carry on with their day.

 The worship contains the familiar and some unfamiliar: elements of music, prayer, Scripture reading, & prophetic witness.

 On the first Sunday of each month the congregation celebrates communion.
-To this communion table, everyone is invited into the full life of the church.
+At this communion table, everyone is invited into the full life of the church.

 Pastor and Staff

 Pastor

 Benedicta Ogbonnaya is now pastoring Venice United Methodist Church which meets on Sundays at 10:30AM.
-For more information, please visit: www.veniceumc.com.